kbhknh/Math_Grad_Admission/README.md

 * For Astronomy & Astrophysics, Computational and Applied Mathematics, Computer Science (Master's and PhD), Financial Math, **Mathematics**, Physical Sciences, Physics, Physics Bridge, Statistics (MS and PhD): a resume or CV

+#### Statement of Purpose
+This is an opportunity for you to explain the reasons behind your desire to pursue graduate study in mathematics.
+You may wish to discuss any relevant facts about your education or experience with mathematics which are not apparent in the other material you submit, the kind of mathematics you find interesting or wish to pursue in graduate school, and what you plan to do after obtaining a Ph.D.

 ## Columbia University
 US News Rank: [Math][1] #7(2 tied), [Analysis][2] #13